mixmarvel/mixmarvel.github.io/_posts/2018-05-26-Decision6-Coummnuity-Committe.md

 ---

-The Foundation held the first XX Community Committee Meeting on May 26th, 2018 Meeting Time: May 26th, 2018
+The Foundation held the First Sixth Community Committee Meeting on May 26th, 2018 Meeting Time: May 26th, 2018
 Meeting Topic: Community User Relationship Management Meeting Decision: